FriedOrange/MatrixSans/README.md

 - **Regular** is like most "pixel" fonts that use connected, square dots, like the displays of 8-bit home computers and video game consoles from the 1980s.
 - **Print** is made up of separate circular dots, resembling the output of a dot-matrix printer or the expiry dates on food products.
 It also mimics the electronic signs found on motorways, at airports and train stations, etc.
+- **Raster** consists of soft horizontal lines, like the raster scan of a monochrome CRT computer monitor.
-- **Screen** is similar to Print, but uses square dots instead.
+- **Screen** is similar to Print, but uses square dots instead of round ones.
 It matches the look of the "character LCDs" seen in many devices, as well as some light-up LED displays.
 - **Video** is an interpolated version of Regular.
 It resembles the on-screen displays of VCRs, Teletext, camcorders and the like; harking back to the early days of computerisation in television and home video.

 ![Four Styles](documentation/4styles.png)